Input 2022.01.13 17:43

 A study found that people infected with the COVID-19 omicron mutant virus had a significantly lower hospitalization rate than those diagnosed with the delta mutant virus.
 Omicron confirmed patients had a much lower severity and mortality rate.

 CNBC reported on the 12th (local time), citing research data from Kaiser Permanente, a large medical institution that operates 39 hospitals in the United States.
 This study is the result of analyzing data from Kaiser Permanente Southern California from November 30 of last year to January 1 of this year.
-The target of the investigation is about 52,000 people infected with Omicron and about 17,000 people with Delta mutation.
+The target of the investigation is regarding 52,000 people infected with Omicron and regarding 17,000 people with Delta mutation.

 As a result of the analysis, the hospitalization probability of those infected with Omicron was only half that of those with the delta mutation.
 The risk of serious illness requiring intensive care and mortality were 75% and 90% lower, respectively.
 None of the patients infected with Omicron were on a ventilator.